MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 ## Write upgrade code to move data from V1 Extensions
 Just like with V1 extensions, you have to write code to handle data in tables during upgrade.
 Writing code for the V1-to-V2 extension upgrade is very similar to the code that you have been writing for V1 Extensions.
 The differences are:

--   Instead of adding code to normal codeunit, you write the  code in an upgrade codeunit, which is a codeunit whose [SubType property](properties/devenv-subtype-property-codeunit.md) is set to **Upgrade**.
+-   Instead of adding code to normal codeunit, you write code in an upgrade codeunit, which is a codeunit whose [SubType property](properties/devenv-subtype-property-codeunit.md) is set to **Upgrade**.
--   Instead of adding code to the user-defined functions `OnNavAppUpgradePerDatabase()` or `OnNavAppUpgradePerCompany()`, you add one or more of the following system triggers to the upgrade codeunit, and then add the upgrade code to the triggers.
-The triggers are listed in the order in which they run.
+-   Instead of adding code to the user-defined functions `OnNavAppUpgradePerDatabase()` or `OnNavAppUpgradePerCompany()`, you subscibe to one or more of the following system triggers for upgrading, and add the upgrade logic to the triggers as needed.
+The following table lists the upgrade triggers in the order in which they run.

     |Trigger |Description |
     |--------|------------|